 The US Bureau of Labor Statistics groups certified nursing assistants along with similar job titles that encompass the same job duties, including nurse aides, nursing care attendants, and nursing attendants.

 Some states tend to pay nursing assistants more than others do, so depending on where you live, you may make more or less than these wage estimates.
-For example, Alaska, California, New York, Hawaii, and Massachusetts all pay a median wage higher than $17.00 per hour.
+For example, Alaska, New York, California, the District of Columbia, and Oregon all pay a median wage higher than $18.00 per hour.*

 How is the job outlook for nursing assistants?

 As our aging population increases, there is a higher need for nursing staff, including assistants and aides.
-The projected job growth rate for this industry between 2020 to 2030 is 8%, which is about as fast as average for all jobs.
-However, nursing assistants have the additional assurance that hands-on patient care can't be replaced by technology or outsourced, so it's a reliable choice for the future.
+The projected job growth rate for this industry from 2021 to 2031 is 5%, which is about as fast as average for all jobs.* However, nursing assistants have the additional assurance that hands-on patient care can't be replaced by technology or outsourced, so it's a reliable choice for the future.